- About Us

 In view of the considerable downside risks and certain headwinds in the macro-environment led by the United States and China trade tensions, the Group will continue to be prudent in managing its operations while maintaining its cautious stance in managing costs and sustaining a healthy liquidity position in order to support long-term growth.

 As at March 31, 2018, the Group had a workforce of 454 full-time employees (March 31, 2017: 444), of which 33.0% worked in Hong Kong, 63.2% in the PRC and the remainder in Taiwan.

 The Group actively pursues a strategy of recruiting, retaining and developing talented employees by (i) providing them with regular training programmes to ensure that they are kept abreast of the latest information pertaining to the products distributed by the Group, technological developments and market conditions of the electronics industry; (ii) aligning employees' compensation and incentives with their performance; and (iii) providing them with a clear career path with opportunities for taking on additional responsibilities and securing promotions.

 While the Group's employees in Hong Kong and Taiwan are required to participate in the mandatory provident fund scheme and a defined contribution pension scheme respectively, the Group makes contributions to various government-sponsored employee-benefit funds, including social insurance fund, housing fund, basic pension insurance fund and unemployment, maternity and work-related insurance funds for its employees in the PRC in accordance with the applicable PRC laws and regulations.

-Further, the remuneration committee of the Board reviews and determines the remuneration and compensation packages of the directors of the Company (the” Directors”) and senior management of the Company by reference to the salaries paid by comparable companies, the time commitment and responsibilities of the Directors and the performance of the Group.
+Further, the remuneration committee of the Board reviews and recommends to the Board the remuneration and compensation packages of the directors of the Company (the” Directors”) and senior management of the Group by reference to the salaries paid by comparable companies, their time commitment and responsibilities and the performance of the Group.